mkandaleft/Risk/README.md

 - testing is for testing files, not sure yet how to use it
 - myprogram is executable file

+The Hand, Order, OrderList and Territory classes are practice versions to test Player class, feel free to change them.

 Add your own files or work on existing files, if you change the name of files or classes please let us know so we can adjust the other classes for proper functionning.
 For any questions, let me (Mark) know (: